jayvatti/binarySearchTree/README.md

 ## Usage
 To run the program, simply use the makefile command 'make run'.
 Follow the instructions in the prompt to input the necessary values.

+## Changes

+My professor was teaching us about exceptions in software design, and I thought I could use exceptions to exit from recursion stacks instead of having a base condition.
+This is a simpler version of the kth smallest element, which is much easier to understand. (file: kthSmallestElementAlt.cpp)

 ## Future Improvements
 This program could be further improved by implementing other data structures, such as heaps or priority queues, to improve the efficiency and speed of finding the k-th smallest value in a dataset.